Best Cities in Europe For Solo Female Travelers

 The prices aren’t high (though not the cheapest in Germany either) and the people might not seem the friendliest (but hey, that is hardly unusual in Germany), but I am sure you will love it here.

 Just book a hotel near the city center to stay safe and avoid side streets and parks in the dark.
 Especially the area around the main train station (Hauptbahnhof) is an area to avoid at night.
 This goes for most German cities – the train stations are normally places where drug users meet, criminals, and more.
 This might sound very dramatic.
 It is overall safe but not an area I like to spend a lot of time – whether I am alone or with another friend.
 Click here for my guide for Bremen

 Though I haven’t visited Lisbon solo (I visited with a female friend), I think it is a perfect city in Europe to travel solo.

-I love the Portuguese people – they are friendly and nice.
+I love the Portuguese people – they are friendly, helpful, and nice.
 So, this makes it great for solo travelers.

 Lisbon has become a trendy travel destination, and there are a few reasons you should add it to your list as well (apart from the nice people): beautiful sights, lovely scenery, and overall beauty – while still being a bit hip and fun.
 Also, Lisbon is not extremely expensive, and public transportation is good, so it is super easy to get around and explore the city by yourself.
 Here are my top travel tips for beautiful Lisbon.

 Solo Travel to Barcelona in Spain